tlevacon/academy/SQL/readme.md

 ```

 For the purpose of the scenarios the reader can think of `complectations` as variations of the same frame.

+We've also created a `toyota_no_parts` database that removes the biggest tables of the `toyota` DB.
+It contains the exhaustive set of models and complectations.

 ## Scenarios